INTO-CPS-Association/DTaaS/docker/README.md

   | username2 | 'user2' | The gitlab instance username of a user of DTaaS |
   | CLIENT_CONFIG | '/home/Desktop/DTaaS/deploy/config/client/env.js' | Full path to env.js file for client |

+Note: The Server DNS can also be an IP address.
+However, for proper working it is neccessary to use the same convention (IP/DNS) in the CLIENT_CONFIG file as well.

+### Website Client

 - Assign the correct client config file to `CLIENT_CONFIG and update the values.